 built in which allows you to measure the temperature of your processor(s).

 If your system is equipped with a CPU with a dynamic processor clock speed feature such as Intel Speedstep or AMD Cool N Quiet, the operating clock speed

-of the processor might be reduced to unacceptable levels and eventually crash the system.
+of your processor might be reduced to an unacceptable level and eventually crash the system.
 We suggest using the

 Notebooks and other portable computers